Normal class and normal lines of algebraic hypersurfaces: Introduction

-In Section \ref{NORMAL}, we endow $\mathbb P^n$ with an orthogonality structure, we define the projective normal lines and the normal class of an hypersurface $\mathcal Z$ of $\mathbb P^n$.
-Sections \ref{proofsurface} to \ref{cubic} are devoted to the study of the normal classes of surfaces of $\mathbb P^3$.
-In Section \ref{proofsurface}, we study the normal lines to a surface $\mathcal S$ of $\mathbb P^3$, we introduce the regular map $\alpha$.
-Section \ref{polars} deals with the notion of normal polars.
-In section \ref{Schubert}, we recall some classical facts on the Schubert classes.
-In Section \ref{sec:formule}, we interpret geometrically the set $\mathcal B_\mathcal S$ and we prove Theorems \ref{formulegeneralesurface} and \ref{factorisable}.
+In Section \ref{SEC00}, we introduce normal lines, normal class, normal polars in $\mathbb P^n$ (see also Appendix \ref{NORMAL} for the link between projective orthogonality and affine orthogonality).
+In Section \ref{SECpolar}, we study normal polars and prove Theorems \ref{formulegeneralehypersurface} and \ref{thmhypersurface}.
+In Section \ref{incidenceschubert}, we introduce the orthogonal incidence variety $\mathcal I^\perp$ in $\mathbb G(1,n)$, give some recalls on the Schubert classes in the Chow ring of $\mathbb G(1,3)$ and prove Theorems \ref{formulegeneralesurface} and \ref{factorisable}.
 In Section \ref{sec:proofthm1}, we prove Theorem \ref{thmsurfaces}.
-In Section \ref{secquadric}, we apply our results to compute the normal class of every quadric.
-In Section \ref{cubic}, we use our method to compute of the normal class of a cubic surface with singularity $E_6$.
+In Section \ref{secquadric}, we apply our results on examples in $\mathbb P^3$: we compute the normal class of every quadric and of a cubic surface with singularity $E_6$.
 In Section \ref{proofcurve}, we prove Theorem \ref{thmcurves}.
-We end this paper with an appendix on the normal class of two particular kinds of surfaces: the cylinders and the surfaces of revolution.
+Appendix \ref{cylindreetrevolution} on the normal class of "cylinders" and of surfaces of revolution in $\mathbb P^n$.